Site / Methodology

 Freshness rhythm

 Profile freshness and pricing freshness are separate.
-A stable official identity page can remain current while a pricing route needs a new check, and a stale pricing route should not automatically make every profile field stale.
+A stable official identity page can remain current while a pricing route needs a new source check, and a pricing update should not automatically change every profile field.

 Records are rechecked when an official source changes, a source update is reported, a record is prepared for public publication, or a downstream projection needs a stronger source state.